-WATER FACILITIES
+WATER TREATMENT FACILITY...Arlington currently operates two water treatment plants that treat raw water and purify it to meet or exceed state and federal drinking water standards.
+Treated water is then pumped to the distribution system for customer use.

-WATER TREATMENT FACILITY...
-Arlington currently operates two water treatment plants to treat and purify raw water prior to distribution for use.
-The Pierce-Burch Water Treatment Plant (PBWTP), located in west Arlington, treats raw water pumped into the plant from Lake Arlington.
-The south PBWTP has a present ozonated treatment capacity of 75 million gallons per day (MGD).
-At this time, there are no plans to expand the PBWTP.
-However, land is available at the site to accommodate an additional 100 MGD capacity treatment facility in the future, if needed.
-The north PBWTP has a capacity of 34 MGD and utilizes a conventional treatment process.
+The Pierce-Burch Water Treatment Plant (PBWTP) is located in west Arlington and treats raw water from Lake Arlington that is pumped to the water treatment plant.
+The south PBWTP was constructed in 1970 and with subsequent expansions has a treatment capacity of 75 million gallons per day (MGD).
+The plant uses a sedimentation, ozonation, and filtration treatment process.
+The north PBWTP was constructed in 1954, but has been decommissioned and is no longer in service.
+There are no plans to expand the PBWTP, but land is available at the site for future expansion if needed.

-The 1980's population growth and development in the southern part of the City necessitated the construction of the John F. Kubala Water Treatment Plant (JKWTP).
-The JKWTP began serving Arlington's citizens in May 1989.
-The plant receives its raw water directly from the Tarrant Regional Water District's (TRWD) Richland Chambers and Cedar Creek pipelines.
+The John F. Kubala Water Treatment Plant (JKWTP) is located in South West Arlington and receives its raw water directly from the Tarrant Regional Water District's (TRWD) Richland Chambers and Cedar Creek pipelines.
+The JKWTP was constructed in 1989 and with subsequent expansions currently has a treatment capacity of 97.5 MGD.
+The plant uses a sedimentation, ozonation, and filtration treatment process.
+Population growth and development in the southern part of the City in the 1980s necessitated the construction of JKWTP.
+The plant began serving Arlington's citizens in May 1989.
 Beginning in August 1998, TRWD also began delivering water from Lake Benbrook, a U.S. Army Corps of Engineers-owned reservoir.
-The JKWTP has recently completed an expansion project, expanding the rated treatment capacity to 97.5 MGD from 65 MGD.
-It can be further expanded as demand necessitates to an ultimate treatment capacity of 130 MGD.
+There are no plans to expand the JKWTP.
+The plant was designed for ultimate build out capacity of 130 MGD.

 THE DISTRIBUTION SYSTEM...
 The City's water distribution system has three pressure planes, referred to as the Upper pressure plane, West pressure plane, and Lower pressure plane.
 JKWTP supplies the Upper and West pressure planes.
-The more efficient John Kubala, Water Treatment Plant is also normally used to supply a portion of the Lower pressure plane via transfer valves between the two pressure zones.
+The more efficient John F. Kubala Water Treatment Plant is also normally used to supply a portion of the Lower pressure plane via transfer valves between the two pressure zones.
 The Pierce-Burch Water Treatment Plant supplies the remaining volume necessary to meet citywide demand in the Lower pressure plane.
-With this supply strategy, the JKWTP normally supplies all of the water required by the Upper and West pressure planes, and approximately 50 percent of the supply to the Lower pressure plane.
+With this supply strategy, the JKWTP normally supplies all of the water required by the Upper and West pressure planes, and a portion of the supply to the Lower pressure plane.
 A combination of electrically driven and natural gas pumps transfer water from the plants into the distribution system.
-There are eleven elevated storage tanks and nine ground storage tanks with a combined capacity of 50.7 million gallons.
-Tierra Verde Tank is the 11th elevated tank that came on line November 2010.
+There are ten elevated storage tanks with a combined capacity of 17.5 million gallons.